 Remember, you aren’t trying to rank a small rinky-dink site here.
 These are large, authoritative sites with low competition SERPs you’re ranking in.

 In terms of anchor text for tier 2s, it really doesn’t matter, it’s all about the ranking signal passed to the tier 1.

-ORM is extremely cost efficient using these methods.
-Basically, you’re leveraging brandability 1010 tactics and some fairly non-complicated entity manipulation.
+Online reputation management company is extremely cost-efficient using these methods.
+Basically, you’re leveraging brandability 101 tactics and some fairly non-complicated entity manipulation.

 If you’re a brand, site or business owner and you haven’t got control of at least the top #3 results for your brands own keywords, then I’d start investing the minimal amounts of time and money that it costs to do so, or you risk potential reputation issues.